seenjey07/NimbusAirways/README.md

 ### Users Feature

+- **Website navigation/sections**
-- **Website navigation/sections**: Users can navigate through the website’s Homepage, About Page, and Contact Us Page to learn more about NimbusAirways.
+  - Users can navigate through the website's Homepage, About page and Contact Us page

-- **Email Confirmation**: With the developers using Action Mailer Configuration for Gmail, users will be receiving transaction confirmation emails to their registered email address like account registrations (for confirming) and booking confirmations.
-Users may also request for password resets if they forget their password.
+- **SMTP Mailer using Gmail**
+  - Users will receive confirmation email after registration.
+  - Users will receive booking confirmation on their email with their specific flight details and informations.
+  - Users can request for forgot password and an email reset link will be sent.
+User will be directed to the password path and may change the password accordingly.

+- **Registration/Login**
-- **Registration/Login**: Users can register for accounts with email address and phone numbers only used once.
-After registration, users will need to confirm their registration via the email they received and then they can login using their email address and password.
+  - Users can register for accounts with unique email address and phone numbers.
+  - After registration, users will need to confirm their registration via the email they received and then they can login using their email address and password.

+- **User Dashboard**
-- **User Dashboard**: Registered users have access to their dashboard upon login, allowing them to view their registered information as well as edit some of their details.
-There is also a tab for bookings so users can see their existing bookings.
+  - Registered users have access to their dashboard upon login, allowing them to view their registered information as well as edit some of their details.
+  - Users can also see their existing bookings.

+- **Flight Booking**
-- **Flight Booking**: Registered users can search, view, and book flights based on their preferences of the available flights.
-Guests can search and flights but would be redirected to the login/registration page to continue booking.
+  - Registered users can search, view, and book pre-existing or generated flights based on their preferences of the available flights.
+  - Guests can search flights but would be redirected to the login/registration page to continue booking.
+  - Flight bookings also has an integrated seat selection dependent on the aircraft and dynamic passenger forms.

 ### Admins Feature

+- **Users**
-- **Users**: Admins can view all current user, update their information, and delete selected user.
-Admins may also over ride email confirmation of other users.
+  - Admins can view all current user, update their information, and delete selected user.
+  - Admins may also override email confirmation of other users.

+- **Admin Dashboard**
-- **Admin Dashboard**: Admins can view the general state of the airline and system.
+  - Admins can view the general state of the airline and system.
 User, flight, booking and revenue (based on quantity to price) datas are all available in the dashboard.

 - **Flights**
-  - Generate single or range of flights from a daily, weekly or monthly basis
+  - Generate single or range of flights from a daily, weekly or monthly basis.
   - View all concurrent flights in a calendar form with complete flight details.

 - **Routes**
   - Create routes based on a preexisting airport data of the Philippines.
 Locations listed are places with runways.
+  - Routes are also dynamic on displaying images on flight search.
-  -Automatic assignment of routes on an aircraft based on their routes.
+  - Automatic assignment of routes on an aircraft based on their routes.

 - **Aircrafts**
   - Admins can create aircraft based on a preexisting data.